HNO333333/notes/content/CourseNotes/IS notes.md

 	- merkle tree
 		- verify the set of all transaction quickly within a block
 		- binary tree represent transactions in a block
+		- detailed explanation: each <font color="#00b050">transaction</font>, a separate <font color="#00b050">hash</font> value is calculated.
+Then, the two hash values are <font color="#00b050">combined</font> to generate a new hash going upward toward the root.
+Then at the root, all the hash values are combined to create a new hash value.
+This hash value is then used for integrity and verification purpose.
+Now, if this hash value has been modified, it means, some transactions within the block have been modified
 	- nonce
 	- confirmation
 	- time stamp